SanketKolhe2005/CODSOFT/Task2_CreditCardFraud/README.md

 ## Overview

-This project presents a machine learning approach for identifying fraudulent credit card transactions.
-The objective is to analyze transaction data and build a classification model capable of distinguishing between legitimate and fraudulent activities.
+This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
+The objective is to build a classification model capable of identifying suspicious transactions and distinguishing them from legitimate ones.
+Fraud detection plays an important role in financial security, helping organizations reduce risks and prevent financial losses.

-Fraud detection is a critical challenge in the financial sector due to the large volume of daily transactions and the relatively small number of fraudulent cases.
-This project demonstrates how machine learning can be applied to address this problem effectively.

 ---

 ## Project Objectives

-* Analyze transaction data to understand fraud patterns.
+* Explore and analyze transaction data.
-* Perform data preprocessing and exploratory data analysis.
+* Perform data preprocessing and feature selection.
 * Train a machine learning model for fraud classification.
-* Evaluate model performance using standard classification metrics.
+* Evaluate model performance using classification metrics.
-* Identify the effectiveness of the model in detecting fraudulent transactions.
+* Identify fraudulent transactions with improved detection capability.

 ---